HPCNow/hpcnow-labs/admin-training/slurm/08-user-management.md

 A copy of the license is included in the section entitled "GNU Free Documentation License".
 -->
-In this hands-on, you will be able to setup and manage Slurm users based on shares and accounting.
+In this hands-on, you will learn how to setup and manage Slurm users based on shares and accounting.

 *Estimated time: 45 minutes*

 ## Requirements
 * Laptop with SSH client.
-* Virtual Slurm environment created in the hands-on 01
+* Virtual Slurm environment created in hands-on 01
 * Previous hands-on completed

 ## Enable Slurm Accounting and User Management

-Slurm accounting and user management rely on MySQL/MariaDB.
+Slurm accounting and user management relies on MySQL/MariaDB.
 If you want to setup fair sharing and/or QoS you will also need to activate the Multi-Factor Priority.

 Slurm database allows managing several clusters.
 Each one with a different SlurmCTLD server or the same server with multiple instances of SlurmCTLD.

 Multiclustering and cluster federation provides more freedom setting limits, groups, ACLs or priority.
-So, if you have several clusters and you want to define different limits attending to the platform, then multi-clustering is the perfect solution for you.
+So, if you have several clusters and you want to define different limits for each platform, then multi-clustering is the perfect solution for you.

 ## Account Management